echoprotocol/pytests/README.md

 _note:_ can combine run options, for example - `$ lcc run --failed --from-report reports/report-2`

+Using `test_runner.py` script to run tests, you can specify a environment variable *PYTESTS_FILTERS* for filtering run command.

+Example: export PYTESTS_FILTERS=main:database_api

+For more information about filters see `test_runner.py` script.

 ## To Do Lists

 ### Apis: